Nv31616/hackathon-tracker/Readme.md

 - `tqdm` - To show a real-time progress bar on the terminal while the program is running, as scraping multiple pages of data can take a few minutes.
 - `datetime` - To handle the ISO 8601 string format of time commonly used in JSON.
 - `time` - To add a delay of a few seconds between the HTTP requests so that platform's servers don't crash.
+- `csv` - To store the final extracted details in a simple tabular format.

 ### Key Functions: